ContracGuardAI/frontend/docs/getting-started/installation.md

 # Check Node.js
 node --version     # should be v18+

-# Check Claude CLI
+# Check npm
-claude --version
+npm --version

 # Check wallet extension
-# Open your browser → Phantom extension should be visible
+# Open your browser — Phantom extension should be visible
 ```

 ---